Additional-member system: How AMS works

-Calculation of votes
+Counting votes and allocating seats

-The first vote is used to elect a member from their constituency under the first past the post (FPTP) system (i.e. in the constituency, the candidate with the most votes takes the seat).
+The first vote is used to elect a member from their constituency under the "first-past-the-post" first-preference plurality (FPP) system (i.e. in the constituency, the candidate with the most votes takes the seat).

-The second vote is used to determine how many additional seats a party may get.
-Parties receive additional seats to match the voting percentages which they received, making the legislature more representative of voters' preferences.
+The second vote is used to determine how many additional seats a party may get, which is based on how many seats a party should get in total.
+Parties receive additional seats to match the vote shares they received as close as possible, making the legislature more representative of voters' preferences.

-In the model of AMS used in the United Kingdom, the regional seats are divided using a D'Hondt method.
+In the model of the AMS as used in the United Kingdom, the regional seats are divided using a D'Hondt method.
 However, the number of seats already won in the local constituencies is taken into account in the calculations for the list seats, and the first average taken in account for each party follows the number of FPTP seats won.
 For example, if a party won 5 constituency seats, then the first D'Hondt divisor taken for that party would be 6 (5 seats + 1), not 1.
-In South Korea, which uses the largest remainder method, constituency seats are taken into account by subtracting the number of list votes a party got with the number of FPTP seats it won, with the result then being divided by 2.
+In South Korea, which uses the largest remainder method, constituency seats are taken into account by subtracting the number of constituency seats that the party won from the number of seats initially won by the party proportionally (over all seats).